kristenjacobs/container-networking/slides/201812-kubecon/notes.md

 * For a more realistic example, We would run one (or more) real process in the network namespace.
   However, for the purposes of testing connectivity, pinging is enough.

 * Note: you can run multiple processes inside a network namespace, which is what happens inside Kubernetes pods.

 ## Slide: Diagram of multiple network namespaces on the same node

-* Describe the Linux bridge: A single L2 broadcast domain, a virtual ethernet switch, implemented in the kernel.
+* Describe the Linux bridge: It is a virtual ethernet switch (i.e. a single L2 broadcaset domain), implemented in the kernel.
-* The bridge now has its own subnet.
+* The bridge has its own subnet.
-* The bridge also has its own IP: Allows access from the outside.
+* The bridge also has its own IP.
+This allows access from the outside.
 * Describe the route for the subnet.
-* Note: This corresponds to the default docker0 bridge.
+* Note: This corresponds to the default *docker0* bridge.

 ## Code: Multiple network namespace setup.sh

 * Explain that we now using a (new but similar) single node vagrant environment.
-* Talk through the *setup.sh*.
+* Open the *setup.sh*.
 * Describe the parts common to the previous step.
 * Describe the bridge creation lines.

 ## Demo: Multiple network namespace